- Solutions Overview

 Once you have the layout in place, you’ll need to get the appropriate warehouse equipment, including storage equipment, material-handling equipment, packing and shipping equipment, and some sort of system for inventory control, preferably with barcode readers.

 Nothing grinds warehouse operations to a halt faster than a safety accident.

 And believe it or not, the fatal injury rate for the warehousing industry is higher than the national average for all industries.
 Between the machines, the shelving, the heavy pallets, and the constant activity, there are plenty of opportunities for someone to get hurt if he or she is not paying attention.

-During your warehouse setup, make sure that safety precautions are built in before anyone even enters the warehouse.
-Then make safety checks and safety training a regular part of how you manage and run your warehouse operation.
+During your warehouse setup, make sure that warehouse safety precautions are built in before anyone even enters the warehouse.
+Then make warehouse safety checks and warehouse safety training a regular part of how you manage and run your warehouse operation.

 Part of your safety efforts (see above) will involve appropriate training for your warehouse staff.
 But why stop there?
 You should also give your staff the training they need to be more efficient.
 For example:

 Remember, training is not just about imparting knowledge but also about giving your employees key skills they will need to work quickly and efficiently.
 Resources spent on training will pay for themselves over time in speed, efficiency, fewer mistakes, and a safer work environment.

 When you hear about automated warehouses, you likely picture a huge warehouse with robots and automated carts zipping around with hardly a human in sight.

 The truth is that most warehouse automation is not this “wholesale automation” of the entire warehouse but rather the installation of special-use machines to do very specific and repetitive tasks.